 Models are used to summarize information, to test assumptions and to make predictions that may be useful for other purposes, including management.
 There are multiple models of the size of the hypoxic zone that are useful in evaluating the influence of nitrogen load and variations in ocean currents, climate, etc. These models do not always produce similar results, and model improvement is one focus of ongoing research efforts supported by the NOAA Center for Sponsored Coastal Ocean Research.
+But the general result from an ensemble analysis using the four model results indicates that a 60% reduction in Mississippi River nitrogen load is required to reach the Hypoxia Action Plan goal, and that a 25% load reduction is required to have a 95% certainty of observing a hypoxic area reduction between consecutive 5-year assessment periods (Scavia et al. in press).

 The various statistical models we use to predict the size of the hypoxic zone in July are based on the May total nitrite+nitrate nitrogen load to the Gulf from the main stem of the Mississippi River and the Atchafalaya River.
 The residence time of the surface waters along this coast is about 2 to 3 months in the summer, hence the 2- to 3-month lag between the loading rate calculated in May and the size of the hypoxic zone in late July.
 The stability of these models, however, is not fixed, because the ecosystem is evolving.
-For example, the size of the hypoxic zone for the same amount of nitrogen loading (as nitrite+nitrate) increases is increasing (Figure 8; Turner et al. 2008, 2012).
+For example, the size of the hypoxic zone for the same amount of nitrogen loading (as nitrite+nitrate) is increasing (Figure 8; Turner et al. 2008, 2012).
 Further, the models will eventually be adjusted to account for the limited space on the shelf for hypoxia to occur (a physiographic constraint).
+The rapidly developing process-based ecosystem models are a platform to greatly expand understanding how the physical and biological factors interact over all months (Justić and Wang 2014; Justić et al. 2017), are increasingly accurate, are visually-appealing, and require additional data to validate them as conditions change.